w3c/wai-media-guide/description.md

 ### Creating Integrated Description

 The process to develop a video with integrated description is basically:
 1. When writing the script, make sure all relevant visual information is included.
-See [Tips for Writing Descriptions below](#writing).
+See [Tips for Writing Descriptions below](#writing) and examples in Accessible Audio and Video Content, [Integrate descriptionsection](/design-develop/media/av-content/#integrate-description))

 Before finalizing the video, check to confirm that all relevant visual information is covered in the audio.

 ### Creating a Separate Described Video - If Descriptions Fit in Spaces

-If the descriptions fit in the spaces _(as described in [Space in audio above](#space)_, @@ you need to develop a separate audio file.
-This requires skills and software for audio recording and video editing.
+This applies if the descriptions do fit in the spaces, as described in _[Space in audio above](#space)_.
+It requires skills and software for audio recording and video editing.
 Depending on the player that you are using, you might need video software to regenerate the video.

 The process to develop a separate audio file is basically:
 1. Write out the descriptions.
 See [Tips for Writing Descriptions below](#writing).